Yuhsuant1994/DataScienceTechInstitute/Hadoop/readme.md

 ### to kill the application

+if we made some mistake in our query want to stop the application we can check what is running.

 `yarn app -list`

 we can see the application like application_157000...2_23, select the one you want to kill